mariamnaiem234/Amazon-Sales-Analysis-PowerBI/README.md

 - How do Amazon and Merchant fulfilment contribute to total sales?
 - Which product categories have higher cancellation rates?
 - Which shipping service level is used most frequently?
-- How do B2B and B2C orders differ?
 - Which product sizes have the highest number of cancelled orders?

 ---